signalens/signalsdrpro/5ghoul.md

 - Edit configs/global_config.json, look for UEModemManager
   - "EnableADB" change to true
   - "ADBDevice" change to the device it
-- Goto configs/5gnr_gnb and run cp n78.106.conf b210.conf
+- Goto configs/5gnr_gnb and run cp n78.106.conf signalsdrpro.conf
 - Edit configs/5gnr_gnb/open5gs.yaml and delete all the IPv6 related "- ::1"

 Simcard settings (both simcard and in configs/5gnr_gnb_config.json/)